taquiles/nuagesdr/README.md

 # Architecture

-The pre requisites included Python and Vue (ES6 flavor).
+The prerequisites included Python and Vue (ES6 flavor).

 DjangoRestframework, a Django framework, was used for Rest Library and for the MVT pattern (Model-View-Template).
 Other option, with similar features, would be Flask.